Red Bull co-owner Mateschitz dies aged 78

 Red Bull continued to produce competitive cars, but were held back by their Renault engines.
 In the meantime, they were laying the foundations for their return to the front.

-Mateschitz's right-hand man in motorsport, Helmut Marko, signed up Dutch driver Max Verstappen in 2014 midway through his first season in car racing, and made him the youngest driver to take part in a grand prix weekend when he was handed a Toro Rosso for first practice at the Japanese Grand Prix, aged 17 years and three days.
+Mateschitz's right-hand man in motorsport, Helmut Marko, signed up Verstappen in 2014 midway through his first season in car racing, and made him the youngest driver to take part in a grand prix weekend when he was handed a Toro Rosso for first practice at the Japanese Grand Prix, aged 17 years and three days.

 Verstappen was signed for the Toro Rosso team - the former name of Alpha Tauri, which is now named for a group fashion brand - in 2015 and by the fifth race of 2016 was promoted to Red Bull, winning at the Spanish Grand Prix on his debut for the senior team.